Instructions for how to print custom forms and which carriers submits customs electronically.

 Each carrier requires a different electronic submission protocol.

 The ETD and PLT features are enabled by default for FedEx and DHL Express users shipping through ShipStation.
+No additional setup is required.
 Certain restrictions may apply based on destination, so be sure to check with your carrier account representative for details.

 UPS users must apply to UPS directly before EDI is enabled for a UPS account.
-Once enabled on the UPS side, it will be enabled on the ShipStation side.
+Once enabled on the UPS side, ShipStation will submit customs forms electronically for your international UPS shipments.
 To apply online, go to the UPS Paperless Invoice Enrollment page and click on the option to enroll in the paperless invoice.

-UPS forms submitted via EDI will have EDI printed on them underneath the tracking barcode on the label.
+The UPS labels for shipments that had their forms submitted electronically will have EDI printed on them underneath the tracking barcode.

-If you see INV instead of EDI in this location, that means the customs form will not be submitted electronically to UPS.
+If you see INV instead of EDI in this location, that means the customs form was not submitted electronically to UPS.

-If this happens, you will need to print the forms through ShipStation and include them with the Shipment.
-Contact UPS to enable EDI on your UPS account so forms will be submitted via EDI in the future.
+For shipments that did not have their customs forms electronically submitted, you must print the forms through ShipStation and include them with the shipment.
+Contact UPS to enable EDI on your UPS account so forms will be submitted electronically in the future.

-FedEx forms submitted via ETD will have ETD printed on the labels.
+FedEx shipments with electronically submitted customs forms will have ETD printed on the labels.

 For FedEx International Ground, the letters ETD will appear in a black box under the shipping service icon: